Whether it be for transactions or disputes, make your debut at this New York giant who also steals the spotlight for having down-to-earth folk.

 Interviewees outside OCI: undisclosed

-Debevoise & Plimpton conducts OCIs at over 25 law schools, and resume collections at others.
-The firm is also open to write-in applications.
-OCIs are usually conducted by partners and alumni of the particular school, although there are exceptions.
-There are also hospitality suites at most schools, hosted by more junior attorneys.
+Debevoise & Plimpton conducts OCIs at over 25 law schools and resume collections at others.
+The firm is also open to school early programs and write-in applications.
+OCIs are usually conducted by partners and alumni of the specific school, although there are exceptions.

 At this point, the firm is looking for “students who understand this business and have a strong work ethic.”
-In particular, director of legal recruiting Sandra Herbst says the firm looks for “people who are great problem solvers – our clients come to us with their toughest matters.
-In order to excel here you have to want to tackle those tough matters and get your hands dirty.”
+Hiring Partner Nicole Mesard says the firm looks for “people who are great problem solvers—our clients come to us with their toughest matters.
+To excel here, you have to want to tackle those tough matters and get your hands dirty.”

 Top tips for this stage:

-“Students should do their homework on us – things like knowing how to say the name of the firm, knowing the practice areas the firm has, the offices, and knowing details on the firm.” – hiring partner Nicole Levin Mesard.
+“Students should do their homework on us—things like knowing how to say the name of the firm, knowing the practice areas the firm has, the offices, and knowing details on the firm.” – Chief Legal Recruiting Officer, Sandra Herbst

 Callbacks